alibaba/arthas/CONTRIBUTING.md

 Recommend to use [`as-package.sh`](as-package.sh) to package, which will auto-install the latest Arthas to local `~/.arthas` and when debugging, Arthas will auto-load the latest version.

+* To support jni, cpp compiling environment support is required
+* mac needs to install xcode
+* windows need to install gcc

 F.Y.I
 1. when using [`as.sh`](https://github.com/alibaba/arthas/blob/master/bin/as.sh) to start Arthas, it will get the latest version under `~/.arthas/lib`;
 2. when [`as-package.sh`](as-package.sh) packaging, it will get the version from `pom.xml` and suffix it with the current timestamp e.g. `3.0.5.20180917161808`.